Thimphu Bhutan Tourism

 Thangthong Dewachen Nunnery is a Buddhist monastery in the small Himalayan country of Bhutan.
 The nunnery is located in Zilukha (Thimphu District) overlooking Tashichodzong and is a few minutes’ drive from the town.
 It is popularly known as the Zilukha Anim Dratshang.
 It was built in 1976 by the 16th emanation of Thangtong Gyalpo, Drubthob Rikey Jadrel.
 Currently, the nunnery is home to about 60 nuns.Note: The spelling of “Thangthong” might alternatively appear as “Thangtong” in different articles and websites

-The Bhutan Postal Museum was established in 2015 on 7th November to celebrate the 60th Birth Anniversary of The Fourth King of Bhutan His Majesty Jigme Singye Wangchuck.
-The attainment of the sixty is auspicious in Bhutan, and it is referred to as the completion of one Rabjung.The postal museum narrates the story of the evolution of communication, transportation and postal services in Bhutan through different phase of the changing time.
-The story is told through the collection of various anecdotes, artifacts and the rich assortment of stamps the country has produced over the years.The museum comprises of five galleries.
-There is also an area for multimedia where documentaries related to postal system are screened.Adjacent to the Postal Museum is the Philately shop, which specializes in personalized stamps.
-This shop will develop the stamp with your own photos, and one can literally send post cards using these photo stamps of yours.
-There are traditional Bhutanese handmade souvenirs in this shop too.The museum is located on the ground floor of the Bhutan Postal Corporation Limited Head Quarter Building in the heart of Thimphu City.
-The museum is rich in wisdom, and walking the galleries will have us shower with ultimate coverage of entire Bhutan History.
+The Bhutan Postal Museum celebrated the 60th Birth Anniversary of The Fourth King of Bhutan His Majesty Jigme Singye Wangchuck by establishing it on 7th November, 2015.
+Attainment of the sixty is considered auspicious in Bhutan, referred to as the completion of one Rabjung.
+The museum showcases the evolution of communication, transportation, and postal services in Bhutan through different phases of changing times.
+The collection of various anecdotes, artifacts, and the rich assortment of stamps produced over the years tells the story.
+There are five galleries in the museum, and there is an area for multimedia where documentaries related to the postal system are screened.
+The Philately shop, adjacent to the Postal Museum, specializes in personalized stamps.
+They develop stamps with customers’ photos, and one can send postcards using these personalized stamps.
+The museum is located on the ground floor of the Bhutan Postal Corporation Limited Head Quarter Building in the heart of Thimphu City.
+It provides a comprehensive coverage of the entire Bhutanese history, making it rich in wisdom.

-The Royal Botanical Garden, Serbithang was established in 1999 under National Biodiversity Centre, Ministry of Agriculture and Forests, Serbitang as an ex-situ plant conservation area and to commemorate the Silver Jubilee Celebration of the 4th King of Bhutan, His Majesty Jigme Singye Wangchuck.The primary functions of the Royal Botanical Garden are to:
+The Royal Botanical Garden, Serbithang was established in 1999 under National Biodiversity Centre, Ministry of Agriculture and Forests, Serbitang as an ex-situ plant conservation area and to commemorate the Silver Jubilee Celebration of the 4th King of Bhutan, His Majesty Jigme Singye Wangchuck.The primary functions of the Royal Botanical Garden are to

-i.
-Serve as the living repository of plant genetic diversity for ex situ conservation and research.
+• Serve as the living repository of plant genetic diversity for ex situ conservation and research.

-ii.
-Serve as a rescue centre for rare and threatened native floral species (prioritized native floral species).
+• Serve as a rescue centre for rare and threatened native floral species (prioritized native floral species).

-iii.
-Promote propagation of prioritized native plants species to reduce pressures on collection from the wild and to ensure their sustainable use.
+• Promote propagation of prioritized native plants species to reduce pressures on collection from the wild and to ensure their sustainable use.

-iv.
-Implement mass propagation of prioritized native flora for restorations programs and commercialization to encourage house hold cultivation and conservation.
+• Implement mass propagation of prioritized native flora for restorations programs and commercialization to encourage house hold cultivation and conservation.

-v.
-Provide technical services and training in plant propagation techniques to community-based groups and other interested stakeholders.
+• Provide technical services and training in plant propagation techniques to community-based groups and other interested stakeholders.

-vi.
-Provide technical service in community beautification and greening projects.
+• Provide technical service in community beautification and greening projects.

-vii.
-Implement targeted biodiversity education programs.
+• Implement targeted biodiversity education programs.

-viii.
-Promote and manage garden volunteer programs.
+• Promote and manage garden volunteer programs.

-ix.
-Participate in floral diversity documentation programs.
+• Participate in floral diversity documentation programs.

-x.
-Promote regional and international linkages for effective conservation and management of native plant species.
+• Promote regional and international linkages for effective conservation and management of native plant species.

 Weekend Market